 At the hotel

-Spa, library, acres of game reserve, free WiFi throughout, iPads to use, a Bose sound-system, and laundry.
+Acres of game reserve, spa, telescope, library, games, free WiFi throughout, iPads to use, a Bose sound-system, and laundry.
 In rooms: Bose iPod dock, Nespresso machine, free bottled water, minibar and Africology bath products.

 Our favourite rooms